Types of Horse Treats

 Sugar Cubes

-Sugar Cubes & Candy
+Sugar Cubes and Candy

-Horses are known for a love of sugar & sweet treats.
+Horses are known for a love of sugar and sweet treats.
 However sugars are best fed to horses in molasses or fruit.
 Sugar cubes should be fed in very limited quantities.
 They are also dyed and processed sugar, which is hardly natural.
 If you must stick to your sugary treats, buy some that only use un-dyed organic cane sugar.